chenson2018/website-hakyll/posts/2025-06-28-lean_metaprogramming.md

 tactic.
 The intuition here is that given an instance of decidability, we should be able to traverse the corresponding decision procedure, along the way constructing our proof term.
-By default, this happens during elaboration, where the Lean compiler sees the syntax of the `decide`{.lean} tactic, and uses this to assemble the intended Lean expression.
+By default, this happens during elaboration, where the Lean compiler sees the syntax of the `decide`{.lean} tactic, then assembles the intended Lean expression.

 Interestingly, this is also an extensible operation.
 You'll notice that one of the examples with a larger number uses the configuration `decide